ePages-de/epages-devportal/_posts/2016/2016-04-12-working-as-a-quality-assurance-engineer-at-epages.md

 We have so many different opportunities for lunch just around the corner.

 In the afternoon, I continue my work from the morning.
-Finding bugs and suggesting improvements is my job {% emoji wink %}.
+Finding bugs and suggesting improvements is my job 😉.

 Next to this, I'm responsible for automated tests.
 Sometimes I have meetings with the colleagues in Jena to discuss topics with regards to ESF (ePages Selenium Framework) tests.